JCSDA/jedi-docs/docs/inside/developer_tools/doxygen.rst

 But, if you have added Doxygen documentation to a feature branch that you are working on, you may want to see how it looks before doing a pull request.
 This is straightforward to do.

 If you are working with a particular :doc:`JEDI bundle </using/building_and_running/building_jedi>`, then it is likely that this bundle is equipped to build the Doxygen documentation.
-Just edit the :code:`CMakeLists.txt` file in the top level of the bundle repository (e.g. **ufo-bundle**) and look for a code snippet that resembles this:
+Just edit the :code:`CMakeLists.txt` file in the top level of the bundle repository (e.g. **fv3-bundle**) and look for a code snippet that resembles this:

 .. code-block:: bash